 Industry and education work together to enhance learning for local students

-An entrepreneurial student from Baxter College, Toby Ferris, approached local technology company, OGL Computer, to ask if they could provide valuable equipment to enhance his, and his fellow IT students’ learning.
-Toby, who is currently studying for his GCSE in IT & Computing wrote saying: “I am in Year 10 and wish to help my classmates understand more about the hardware side to computers rather than just the software and theory.
-I was wondering whether you had any unused computer parts that we could use at school as I think it would be amazing for me and my friends to be able to work with our hands and not just our brains.”
+An entrepreneurial student from Baxter College, Toby Ferris, approached us to ask if we could provide valuable equipment to enhance his, and his fellow IT students’, learning.
+Toby, who is currently studying for his GCSE in IT & Computing, wrote to us. saying: “I am in Year 10 and wish to help my classmates understand more about the hardware side to computers rather than just the software and theory.
+I was wondering whether you had any unused computer parts that we could use at school as I think it would be amazing for my friends and me to be able to work with our hands and not just our brains.”

-As a hugely successful and growing company, OGL is always looking for fresh, new talent to join its ranks, whether through work experience, apprenticeships or recommendation by its 250-strong members of staff.
-With over 1,200 customers across the UK, it offers a wide range of career opportunities spanning not just technical engineer roles but also sales, marketing, web development, finance, HR and legal positions.
+We're always looking for fresh, new talent to join our ranks, whether through work experience, apprenticeships or recommendation.
+With over 1,200 customers across the UK, we offer a wide range of career opportunities spanning not just technical engineer roles but also sales, marketing, web development, finance, HR and legal positions.
 For more information on current vacancies visit www.ogl.co.uk/careers.

 Owen Hutton, Computing Co-ordinator at Baxter College concluded: “I’m so pleased that Toby took the initiative to contact OGL.
 Receiving these computers will provide the students with another opportunity to get hands on with hardware and develop their computing skills further.
 It’s also nice to create links with local technology businesses as our students could well be their future employees.”